rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Delete Attachment

-Delete an attachment with the given RRN
+This action is used to delete an attachment with the given RRN

 ##### Input